Work with Notes and Files

 - Attachments on records aren’t automatically available from Salesforce Files or the Files related list because attachments aren’t actually files.
 There are options for your admin to convert attachments to Salesforce Files.
 But in the meantime, you can continue to view and download existing attachments from the Notes & Attachments related list.
 You can’t create new attachments in Lightning Experience.

 - The Documents tab isn’t making the trek to Lightning Experience.
 If you have files in Documents that you need to access in Lightning Experience, we recommend downloading them, then uploading them to your Asset Library in Files home.
 One exception is documents used in email templates as attachments.
 These files need to stay in Documents for now.

 - Salesforce CRM ContentFolders and files in libraries are available from Salesforce Files in Lightning Experience.
 You can share and interact with them as with other files.
 But there are a few current limitations, including:

-- You must switch to Salesforce Classic to create or manage libraries.
+- Depending on your org setup, you might have to switch to Salesforce Classic to create or manage libraries.
 If you don’t have this option, talk to your Salesforce admin.